+38

 Dynamic DNS

 If you have a DSL or Cable service provider that changes your modem IP address periodically, Dynamic DNS (Domain Name Service), a method of keeping a domain name linked to a dynamic IP address, is useful.
 With most Cable and DSL connections, you are assigned a dynamic IP address and that address is used only for the duration of that specific connection.
-With the DCS-5605/5635, you can set up your DDNS service and the DCS-5605/5635 will automatically update your DDNS server every time it receives a different IP address.
+With the DCS-5230, you can set up your DDNS service and the DCS-5230 will automatically update your DDNS server every time it receives a different IP address.
 Depending on the service, this update may take a few hours.

-Enable DDNS: Check this checkbox to enable the DDNS
+Enable DDNS: Check this checkbox to enable the DDNS function

-function of the camera.
+of the camera.

-Server Address: Use the drop-down box to the right to select a

-DDNS service to use.
+Server Address: Use the drop-down box to the right to select a DDNS service to use.

-Host Name: Type in the Host Name of the DDNS service you
+Host Name: Type in the Host Name of the DDNS service you wish to use.

-User Name: Enter your User Name for the DDNS service you
+User Name: Enter your User Name for the DDNS service you wish to use.

-Password: Enter the password for the DDNS service you
+Password: Enter the password for the DDNS service you wish to use.

-Verify Password: Retype the password for the DDNS service you
+Verify Password: Retype the password for the DDNS service you wish to use.

 Timeout: This sets the number of hours between DDNS updates.

-After making any changes, click the Save Settings button to save your changes, or click the Don't Save

-Settings button to discard your changes.
+After making any changes, click the Save Settings button to save your changes, or click the Don't Save Settings button to discard your changes.

-Image Setup

-The options in Image Setup allow you to adjust the settings for your IP camera sensor and image.
+Image Setup The options in Image Setup allow you to adjust the settings for your IP camera sensor and image.
 Brightness: This adjusts the brightness of the camera image.
 This is set to 35 by default.

+Saturation: This adjusts the color saturation of the camera image.
+This is set to 40 by default.